lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration.md

 Adobe Experience Manager (AEM) Assets is integrated with Brand Portal which enables asset publishing, asset distribution and asset contribution features.

 This help describes the following two use-cases:
 * If you are a new Brand Portal user and want to integrate your AEM Assets author instance with Brand Portal.
+In this case, you can create new configuration to integrate your Brand Portal instance with AEM Assets author instance.
 * If you are an existing Brand Portal user having your AEM Assets author instance integrated with Brand Portal.
+In this case, it is recommended to delete the existing configuration and create new configuration on Adobe I/O Console.

 >[!NOTE]
    >